Marine mammal conservation

 Whale and dolphin watching

 A major research programme has been undertaken, assessing the impact of tourist vessels on the behaviour of sperm whales and dusky dolphins at Kaikoura and bottlenose dolphins in the Bay of Islands.
-Future programmes will be funded through research levies charged to passengers.

 The development of the commercial fisheries resource in New Zealand has resulted in the incidental take (by-catch) of a number of marine mammal species.
-For example, it has been estimated that in some years over one thousand fur seals have drowned in trawl fisheries for hoki, hake and southern blue whiting.
+For example, it has been estimated that in some years over 1,000 fur seals have drowned in trawl fisheries for hoki, hake and southern blue whiting.
 It is a requirement under the Act to report all events whereby a marine mammal is incidentally caught in the act of fishing.

 Concern over the incidental take of rare New Zealand (Hooker's) sea lion in the Auckland Islands squid trawl fishery led to the establishment of the Auckland Islands marine mammal sanctuary, creating a no-fishing zone within a 12-mile radius of the islands.
 A by-catch limit has been set by the Minister of Fisheries.
 In past years, the squid fishery has been closed because the by-catch limit was exceeded.

 Cetaceans are also impacted by fishing operations, most notably the entanglement of Hector's dolphin in coastal set nets.
 Fishing, particularly set net fishing, is the greatest known human threat to Hector’s and Māui dolphin where a cause of death is known.
 The Banks Peninsula marine mammal sanctuary, established in 1988, protects dolphins from set net entanglement.